First, should you stay at all?

 What is not here

-There is no nightlife scene to base yourself near, no beach, and no cluster of boutique hotels.
-If you want bars, restaurants, and choice after dark, that is Mérida, about an hour and a half away, and you should sleep there.
+There is no nightlife scene to base near, no beach, and no cluster of design-forward boutique hotels the way Valladolid has around Calzada de los Frailes.
+If you want bars, restaurants with range, and choice after dark, that is Mérida, about an hour and a half west, and you should sleep there and treat Izamal as a day stop.
+For cenote country and a slower base, the sibling town of Homún is another option to the south.

 What a friend here would tell you: pick a place right on the center or do not bother sleeping in Izamal at all.
-The whole point is walking out your door into the yellow at first light.
+The entire payoff of an overnight is walking out your door into the yellow at first light, before the buses arrive.
+Anything a car ride away defeats the point.